inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 <br>

-Another option is to marterialize the RDD/Partition as a pandas dataframe and then use the len function.
-If needed, the python iter library can be used to slice it into subpartitions.
+Another option is to materialize the RDD/Partition as a pandas DataFrame and then use the len function.
+If needed, the python iter library can be used to slice it into sub-partitions.
 ```python
 def apply_model_in_batch(rows):
     pd.DataFrame(rows, columns = columns)